Oaderogba2022/rain-matrix-cpp/algorithm.md

 ### 3. Animation Loop

-The main animation loop continuously updates the positions of the raindrops to create the falling effect.
-Each iteration of the loop follows these steps:
+The main animation loop continues to update the raindrop locations in order to accomplish the falling action.
+Every time through the loop does the following:

 1. **Clear Previous Frame:**
-   - The console buffer is cleared before drawing the new frame to prevent overlapping characters.
+- The console buffer is cleared before the new frame is drawn to prevent character overlap.

 2. **Update Raindrop Positions:**
-   - Each active raindrop is moved **downward by one row** based on its speed.
+- Each raindrop that is in motion is displaced **one row down** based on its velocity.
-   - The **leading character** is drawn in a brighter color, while the trailing characters fade as they descend.
+- The **front character** is drawn in a light color, and the back characters are made smaller as they drop.

-3. **Remove Off-Screen Raindrops:**
+3. **Take Off-Screen Raindrops:**
-   - Once a raindrop moves beyond the bottom of the console, it is removed from memory to prevent excessive resource usage.

-4. **Control Frame Rate:**
-   - The program regulates frame rate using `std::chrono::steady_clock`, ensuring that updates occur consistently at **30 frames per second**.
+- Once a raindrop has passed the console bottom, it is deleted from memory to prevent excessive use of resources.
+4. **Control Frame Rate:** - The program manages frame rate using `std::chrono::steady_clock` so that updating occurs at a constant **30 frames per second**.

 ---